Physics (PHYS)

 (NATURAL WORLD)

-PHYS 207 ENERGY AND SUSTAINABILITY (ALSO LISTED AS ENVS 207) (3 credits)
+PHYS 207 ENERGY AND SUSTAINABILITY (3 credits)

 Introduction to the scientific principles of energy technologies with a focus on assessing sustainability including environmental, climate, and life-cycle analysis.
 A wide range of renewable and nonrenewable energy sources will be studied, along with our use of energy for applications including electricity, transportation, heat, materials, and food production.
 Quantitative methods for making comparisons will be emphasized.
 The outlook for various renewable energy technologies will be discussed.
 Offered as stacked course with PHYS/ENVS 307.
 May not take both PHYS/ENVS 207 and PHYS/ENVS 307 for credit.
+(Listed as ENVS 207 and PHYS 207)

 Typically offered: Fall Semester, Even Years